Zennoon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 and how trying to change a string pointer will cause a segfault.
 This source code treats the strings as arrays, and copies each value until '\0' is reached then, it will add '\0' because the string needs to be null terminated

+100-atoi.c: This source file uses the given string as an array, and loops each character to check if it is a digit or a special sign (-).
+One thing that might be of interest is why I made num unsigned.
+One test case that I used in the 100-main.c file is the string "-2147483648".
+The limit of an integer value is -2147483648 to 2147483647.
+If I make the num variable signed, when it holds the value 2147483648 before it is returned multiplied by sign (-1), it will create a signed integer overflow because it is over the limit.
+However, if I make it unsigned, it can hold the value, then when I return it, it is multiplied by -1 which makes it -2147483648, which is within the limit of a signed int.